sightline-ophthalmic/OS-Acuity/README.md

 Put the contents of wwwdata into the root directory, subfolder, or subdomain of your website.
 It is recommended that you clone this repo and then symlink the folder to streamline future updates.

 ### Configuration
 Press Q to open the configuration menu.
-Your session's settings are saved as a cookie.
+Your settings are saved as a cookie.

 ### Usage
 Press ↑ or ↓ (up or down) to increase or decrease the size of the optotype.
 Press ← or → (left or right) to randomize the letters.